lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 <div style="width:100%;height:0;padding-bottom:64%;position:relative;"><iframe src="https://giphy.com/embed/eAeWHzNNfaCty" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

 <br>Whether you have only stolen moments in between professional projects or loads of free time to spend, time is still valuable, and you don't want to waste it commuting or being stuck in traffic.
-Blessedly, Chiang Mai is small and at its absolute worst, you might end up spending 40 minutes instead of 20 driving from one end of town to the other.
+Blessedly, Chiang Mai is small and at its absolute worst, you might end up spending forty minutes instead of twenty driving from one end of town to the other.

 Try living in Bangkok where it takes half an hour to get anywhere and you can easily lose a third of your day just to travel.
 If you work from home, this is fine of course, but then what kind of life is that?
 Being able to get out and explore leads to a fuller, richer life, which is why Chiang Mai's a great choice.